 When we got there (a good 40 minutes early), we were disappointed to see that some even more obsessed fans had made it there before us.
 Disgruntled, we claimed our spot in the middle of the floor.

 After a while, the opening act, Pearl and the Beard, came on.
 What first caught my eye about this three person group from Brooklyn, New York were their outfits.
 The two girls were wearing bright dresses toeing the line between hipster and ‘50s working girl.
 The one male member was dressed in a flannel shirt and sported curly hair that went in some pretty unanticipated directions.
 All three members had matching black hipster glasses.
 It was cliché with a twist.

 The band played a number of instruments including the drums, cello, harmonica, and guitar.
 Each member also sang.
 Although at times they were earsplittingly loud and their lyrics unintelligible, their sound was unique.

 And then it happened: the first glimpse of Ingrid.
 In the cutest possible way.
-One of the Pearl and the Beard singers forgot his bottle of water and Ingrid pranced on stage and brought it for him.
+One of the Pearl and the Beard singers forgot his bottle of water and she pranced on stage and brought it for him.
 She was met with roaring applause.